Ricky Davis

 Tyree Ricardo Davis (born September 23, 1979) is an American former professional basketball player who played twelve seasons in the National Basketball Association (NBA).
 He played college basketball for the Iowa Hawkeyes.

-Biography
+Early life

 Davis attended North High School in Davenport, Iowa.
 He was a four-year starter and the Davenport North team made the state tournament his junior and senior years but did not reach the championship.

 His father is Tyree Davis and Mother is Linda Davis, he had an older brother named Alonge who died on February 14, 2020, and he has a younger brother named Edward.

-Davis played one season at the University of Iowa before being selected by the Charlotte Hornets in the first round of the 1998 NBA draft, as the 21st pick overall.
+He played one season at the University of Iowa before being selected by the Charlotte Hornets in the first round of the 1998 NBA draft, as the 21st pick overall.

 Professional career

 Charlotte Hornets (1998–2000)

 Davis played two seasons with the Charlotte Hornets, and became known for his high energy play and exciting poster dunks.
 Although he only played limited minutes, mostly off the bench, his high-flying play got him an invitation to the 2000 Slam Dunk competition, where he scored an 88 out of a possible 100 points, losing to champion Vince Carter.
 He was traded to the Miami Heat in a massive nine-player trade on August 1, 2000.